Integrations

 Accessing your code during a build

 Bitrise needs to be able to access and clone your repositories during the build process.
-We recommend using SSH keys for authentication for private apps.
-You can automatically generate and add SSH keys to your Git account during the process of adding a new app, or at any point in the App settings menu: Configuring SSH keys.
+We recommend using SSH keys for authentication for private projects.
+You can automatically generate and add SSH keys to your Git account during the process of adding a new project, or at any point in the Project settings menu: Configuring SSH keys.

-Public apps can't have SSH keys as they do not require authentication and always use HTTP URLs.
+Public projects can't have SSH keys as they do not require authentication and always use HTTP URLs.

 You might need to use a VPN to be able to connect to your code.
 Bitrise allows you to do this and we have examples for connecting with several different VPN services: Connecting to a VPN during a build.